dalgard/meteor-viewmodel/README.md

   }
 });

-// Instead of a definition object, a factory function may be used Template.field.viewmodel("field", function (template_data) {
+// Instead of a definition object, a factory function may be used.
+Unrelated to the factory,
+// this viewmodel is also given a name Template.field.viewmodel("field", function (template_data) {
   this instanceof ViewModel;  // true